sanjayankur31/calliope/README.md

     search diary for term using
     Please see the documentation of the search tool you use to see what search terms/regular expressions are supported.

+    Note: only works when encryption is *not* enabled.

+-G <file to decrypt>
+    decrypt a file

+-g <file to encrypt>
+    encrypt a file

+-x
+    clean folder: remove any unencrypted files if encryption is enabled

 ```

 ## Set up